Nikita Krylov

-Микита Андрійович Крилов) (born March 7, 1992) is a Ukrainian professional mixed martial artist.
+Микита Андрійович Крилов) (born March 7, 1992) is a Ukrainian-born Russian professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2012, Krylov has also competed for M-1 Global.
-As of August 26, 2025, he is #13 in the UFC light heavyweight rankings.

 Background

 Krylov was born into an ethnic Russian family from Krasnyi Luch in Ukraine.
 He originally began training in Kyokushin karate at the age of ten, as his father had been a successful competitor in the sport himself.
 Krylov made the transition into mixed martial arts in 2012.

 Mixed martial arts career

 Early career

 Krylov made his debut on July 27, 2012, at West Fight 4 in Donetsk, Ukraine, defeating Alexander Umrikhin via TKO.
 He won eleven more fights in the next five months (10 submissions, 1 TKO), before losing via submission to Vladimir Mishchenko on December 29 at Oplot Challenge 22.
 After two quick wins in a Gladiators Fighting Challenge tournament in Donetsk on January 19, 2013, he rematched Mishchenko on March 8 at Oplot Challenge 40, and again being submitted by an arm-triangle choke.
 A month later, he defeated Gabriel Tampu by TKO at M-1 Challenge 38 in St. Petersburg, Russia.